 Our California labor and employment lawyers recommend that employees who experience quid pro quo harassment take the following steps:

 - Tell someone in the organization about the quid pro quo sexual harassment–like a more senior supervisor, or a member of the Human Resources Department.
 This step will help the employee make his/her case if s/he eventually needs to file a complaint or lawsuit about the harassment.

-- File a complaint with the California Department of Fair Employment and Housing (“DFEH”), within three (3) years after the quid pro quo harassment occurs.
+- File a complaint with the California Civil Rights Department (“CRD”), within three (3) years after the quid pro quo harassment occurs.
 This step is required before one can file a workplace harassment lawsuit in California.

-What should an employer do if an employee complains about quid pro sexual harassment?
+What should an employer do if an employee complains of harassment?

 Most employers are shocked to hear that quid pro quo sexual harassment might be occurring at their company.
 If you find yourself in this situation, our California workplace harassment attorneys recommend the following seven measures: